JohnBasrai/sensorflow-data-pipeline/README.md

 ## Summary

-`sensorflow-data-pipeline` is a modular, extensible data pipeline written in Rust for processing time-series sensor data.
-It fetches paginated data from a secured API, performs real-time transformations and anomaly detection, aggregates results by mesh ID, stores summarized data in PostgreSQL, and exposes a clean API for retrieval.
-Designed for testability, clarity, and production realism.
+`sensorflow-data-pipeline` is a portfolio-quality demo of a modular, end-to-end data pipeline written in Rust for processing time-series sensor data.
+It fetches data from a secure, paginated API, performs real-time transformations and anomaly detection, aggregates results by mesh ID, stores them in PostgreSQL, and serves the data via a RESTful API.

-> This project is a portfolio-quality demo of an end-to-end data pipeline built in Rust for processing time-series sensor data.
-It securely fetches data from a paginated API, performs real-time transformation and anomaly detection, aggregates results, and serves them through a RESTful API.
-Designed for clarity, testability, and production realism.
-This version removes all prior references to external companies; the project is now presented as an independent, portfolio-quality demo.
+This project is designed to demonstrate production-realistic architecture, with a focus on clarity, testability, and performance.
+All prior company-specific references have been removed to present this as an independent, standalone project.

 ---